morimekta/providence/docs/java-generated.md

      * (current): Not generated.
 And currently a container is only present
      * if it contains at least 1 entry.
      *
-     * The presence check will behave as a standard non-scalar presence check.
+     * The presence check will behave as a standard non-prmimitive scalar presence check.
      */
     public boolean hasMyContainer();